-The DWH Oil Spill occurred less than one year after the grand re-opening of Elmer's Island Refuge.
-This resulted in a complete closure of the refuge for over one year due to it being heavily impacted from persistent oiling, requiring intensive cleanup operations.
+The DWH Oil Spill occurred less than 1 year after the grand re-opening of Elmer's Island Wildlife Refuge.
+This resulted in a complete closure of the refuge for over 1 year due to it being heavily impacted from persistent oiling, requiring intensive cleanup operations.
 Elmer's Island finally reopened to the public post-spill on May 25, 2011; however, there were additional intermittent and partial closures from September 2012 through February 2013.
-Elmer's Island is also the site of the recent Caminada Headland Beach and Dune Restoration Project (CAM II) which was completed in 2016, with funding from National Fish and Wildlife Federation, Gulf Environmental Benefit Fund.
-During this project's construction phase, access to the western portion of the beach was closed beginning in April 2015, and then the eastern beach access was closed on August

-2016.
-Upon completion of the CAM II project October 2016, beach access has reopened, but public driving is not allowed by statutory authority.
+Elmer's Island is also the site of the recent CAM II, which was completed in 2016, with funding from National Fish and Wildlife Federation, Gulf Environmental Benefit Fund.
+During this project's construction phase, access to the western portion of the beach was closed beginning in April 2015, and then the eastern beach access was closed on August 2016.
+Upon completion of the CAM II project October 2016, public beach access has reopened to pedestrians from the main parking area, but public driving on the beachfront is not allowed by statutory authority.
 Access closures and more restrictive driving policies have likely resulted in the reduced recreational use of Elmer's Island noticed since reopening in late 2016, with an estimated maximum of 50 vehicles per day on a busy weekend compared to pre-spill usage estimates.
 However, there is no established baseline of recreational uses due to the variable nature of the property's history.

 The Proposed Alternative, Elmer's Island recreational access, would use \$6 million of NRDA funding to enhance recreational opportunities on Elmer's Island by incorporating a suite of elements to improve upon existing access points, enhance the natural features of the Proposed Alternative's area through reconnected hydrology, and develop a solution for improved access for recreational fishing activities targeting the eastern portion of Elmer's Island adjacent to Caminada Pass (Figure 3-1).
 Additional alternatives to the project described below were considered during the screening of project alternatives.
-See Section 2.4Range of Proposed Alternatives
+See Section 2.4 Range of Proposed Alternatives

 Currently, the refuge is managed as a natural or primitive area, with very few amenities or facilities.
 Access to the beach from Highway 1 is provided through a crushed stone roadway, which is maintained by the LDWF; small boats are launched from natural areas that are not maintained.
 Protected species are managed so that the area can stay open to visitors all year round.
-The Elmer's Island Proposed Alternative would include development of final design specifications, and implementation of the following features and scope of activities:
+This is accomplished by discouraging nesting activity along the pedestrian access corridors from the main parking area to the beach and by roping off dune nesting areas, thereby allowing beachfront access zones and recreational usage of the beach.
+The Elmer's Island Proposed Alternative would include development of final design specifications and implementation of the following features and scope of activities:

-- Cost to complete engineering and design (E&D) to allow for project construction; - Improvement of aquatic hydrology through the installation of culverts under the access road; - Enhancement of access features by improvements to currently improvised parking areas and small-boat launches; - Construction of elevated boardwalk to facilitate beach access points; - Repair of breach/washout location to allow foot traffic to additional fishing areas; - Improvements to dedicated birding area, including walking paths and observation area; - Outreach and educational materials to complement the Proposed Alternative; - Long-term (15 years) operational costs, including routine trash collection and removal; - Long-term (15 years) maintenance costs associated with project upkeep, including routine and emergency road repairs; and - Long-term monitoring of recreational usage of Elmer's Island (pre- and post-Proposed Alternative).
+- Cost to complete engineering and design (E&D) to allow for project construction - Improvement of aquatic hydrology through the installation of culverts under the access road - Enhancement of access features by improvements to a currently improvised parking area and small-boat launches - Operation of a beach shuttle service to facilitate beach access points - Repair of breach/washout location to allow foot traffic to additional fishing areas - Improvements to dedicated birding area, including walking paths and observation area - Outreach and educational materials to complement the Proposed Alternative - Long-term (15 years) operational costs, including routine trash collection and removal - Long-term (15 years) maintenance costs associated with project upkeep, including routine and emergency road repairs - Long-term monitoring of recreational usage of Elmer's Island (pre- and post-Proposed Alternative)